Intel

-- Operational and financial drags — issues that won’t always kill a deal but will nuke ROI if you don’t price them in.
+• Operational drags — issues that won’t necessarily kill a deal but will compress returns if not priced in.

 Reason #1: No Financials — or a Frankenstein File Dump